Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 !!! example "Example ipc-config-file.toml"

     ```toml
-    [socketConfig]
     socket = "tm.ipc"
     workdir = "path/to/ipc/file"
+    timeout = 5
     dialTimeout = 1
-    requestTimeout = 5
-    responseHeaderTimeout = 5
     ```

     Where:

-    * optional `dialTimeout` is timeout when connecting to socket (seconds), default = 1 second
-    * optional `requestTimeout` is timeout for the write to the socket (seconds), default = 5 seconds
+    * optional `timeout` is overall timeout when sending messages (seconds), zero disables timeout, default = 5 seconds
-    * optional `responseHeaderTimeout` is timeout for reading a response from the socket (seconds), default = 5 seconds
+    * optional `dialTimeout` is timeout for connecting to the socket (seconds), default = 1 second

 !!! note

-    You can increase `responseHeaderTimeout` if transaction manager responses are too slow.
+    You can increase `timeout` if transaction manager responses are too slow.

-    `dialTimeout` and `requestTimeout` rarely need changes and can work with the default values.
+    `dialTimeout` rarely need to be changed and can work with the default values.

 #### HTTP connection